Diligence (Scots law): Diligence Against Earnings

-The amount of instalments and proportion of a debtor's wages an employer (the arrestee) must pay to the creditor is determined in legislation.
+The amount of instalments and proportion of a debtor's wages that an employer (the arrestee) must pay to the creditor is determined in legislation.

 Charge to Pay

-Prior to the commencement of arrestment proceedings, a charge to pay must be served on the debtor calling on them to make payment within a certain number of days.
-Upon expiry of this charge days without payment, the creditor can commence diligence against the debtor.
+Prior to the commencement of arrestment proceedings, a charge to pay must be served on the debtors and calls on them to make payment within a certain number of days.
+Upon expiry of the charge days without payment, the creditor may commence diligence against the debtor.
 However, the creditor must also wait 12 weeks after the service of a DAIP.

 Debt Advice and Information Package (DAIP)

 A DAIP, discussed above, must be served on a natural person debtor at least 12 weeks in advance of the execution of the earnings arrestment.

 Admiralty Arrestment

 Admiralty arrestment allows a creditor to arrest any ships owned by the debtor, including any cargo on board.
 The ship and cargo will be prevented from leaving a Scottish port until payment of the debt is received by the creditor.
-The rules for this form of diligence are found in the Bankruptcy and Diligence (Scotland) Act 2007.
+The rules for admiralty arrestment are found in the Bankruptcy and Diligence (Scotland) Act 2007.